Skip to main content

 • Retiring Projects (eg: Emeritus Projects)

-• For use as part of the process to wind down and end support for an Active Project in order to establish a durable, long-term baseline.
+• For use when winding down and ending support for an Active Project in order to establish a durable, long-term baseline security posture.

 These Project types represent very different phases of an OSS project’s lifecycle, including their process maturity and available resources.
 To acknowledge these potentially enormous variances, for each Project type and Item, the Standard offers four different types of Guidance: